tscanlin/developers.optimizely.com/src/content/integrations/index.md

 There are many ways to integrate with Optimizely depending on your needs.
 To decide how to best integrate with our platform, please see the chart of [Integration Types](#integration-types) below which includes some common types of integrations built by customers and partners.
 Each integration type includes a step-by-step guide including example code that you can use to build the integration.
 If none of these integration types meet your needs, please refer to our [REST API documentation](/rest).

 <h3 id="track-your-integration">4.
-Make your integration trackable</h3>
+Register your integration</h3>

-By making your integration trackable by Optimizely, we can evaluate which API functions are the most valuable to our partners.
-It is important for Optimizely to know which integrations are being used by which of our customers.
-Making your integration trackable is easy.
-If you use the REST API, make sure you use OAuth 2.0 to authenticate.
-If you use the JavaScript API, follow the instructions in the [Tracking integrations](/integrations/#tracking-integrations) section.
+We require all Technology Partners to formally register their integration to Optimizely so we can better track which APIs are most important to our partners.
+Registering your integration is easy.
+If your integration is using the REST API, we require you use OAuth 2.0 authentication and register your integration as an OAuth client .
+If your integration is using the JavaScript API, we also require you to make a one-line API call.
+The steps to register your integration are described in the [Register your integration section](#register-integration)

 <h3 id="submit-integration-for-qa">5.
 Submit integration for QA</h3>